Public Safety

 Our community is one that has a well-balanced mix of transit options - from our Brown/Red/Purple line stops, to our many bus lines, to our lakefront bike trail and pedestrian-friendly streets.
 It has remained a priority to me to maintain and improve this infrastructure throughout our community by keeping strong public transit options, as well as safe and sustainable options to walk, roll, and bike as we strive to improve the health of people in our community and improve sustainability in the face of climate change.

-I work closely with neighborhood Chambers of Commerce and community group partners throughout the 44th Ward to keep our entertainment corridors strong, and even expanded programs like Dine Out on Broadway, which has been an asset for our neighborhood.
+I work closely with neighborhood Chambers of Commerce and community group partners throughout the 44th Ward to keep our entertainment corridors strong, and expanded programs like Dine Out on Broadway, which has proven to be an asset for our neighborhood.
+As I’ve said before, safe biking infrastructure remains a priority for me and my office, and in the last year we have installed 10 Divvy and E-scooter docking stations in the Ward.
+We’ve also completed the Grace Greenway, and installed additional bollards and bump-outs to increase pedestrian safety.

 Accountability

-It is also important to install community members into positions where they can act as the voice of their block, on the local level.
+It is also important to install community members into positions where they can act as the voice of their block.
 There are many park advisory councils, local school councils, CAPS and other positions that are vacant throughout the 44th Ward.
-These positions are the building blocks of true community-first, democratic decision-making, and will be a priority of mine to engage neighbors in more community roles.
+These positions are the building blocks of true community-first, democratic decision-making, and will remain a priority of mine to engage neighbors in more community roles.

 Business Development